 China’s regulation of the insurance sector has resulted in market access barriers for foreign insurers, whose share of China’s market remains very low.
 In the life insurance sector, China only permits foreign companies to participate in Chinese- foreign joint ventures, with foreign equity capped at

 50 percent.
 The market share of these joint ventures is less than 4 percent.
-For the health insurance sector, China also caps foreign equity at 50 percent.
-While China allows wholly foreign-owned subsidiaries in the non-life insurance (i.e., property and casualty) sector, the market share of foreign- invested companies in this sector is only 1 percent.
-China also limits foreign insurance brokers from providing a full scope of services, and its market for political risk insurance is completely closed to foreign participation.
-In addition, some U.S. insurance companies established in China continue to encounter difficulties in getting the Chinese regulatory authorities to issue timely approvals of their requests to open up new internal branches to expand their operations.
+For the health and pension insurance sectors, China also caps foreign equity at 50 percent.
+While China allows wholly foreign-owned subsidiaries in the non-life insurance (i.e., property and casualty) sector, the market share of foreign-invested companies in this sector is only 1 percent.
+China’s market for political risk insurance is completely closed to foreign participation.
+China has recently modified its treatment of insurance brokerage in the latest version of its Foreign Investment Catalogue, but it is not clear that any liberalization is actually taking place on the ground.
+Meanwhile, some U.S. insurance companies established in China continue to encounter difficulties in getting the Chinese regulatory authorities to issue timely approvals of their requests to open up new internal branches to expand their operations.

 Restrictions maintained by China on value-added telecommunications services have created serious barriers to market entry for foreign suppliers seeking to provide value-added services.
 In addition, China’s restrictions on basic telecommunications services, such as informal bans on new entry, a requirement that foreign suppliers can only enter into joint ventures with state-owned enterprises, and exceedingly high capital requirements, have blocked foreign suppliers from accessing China’s basic services market.
 In May 2013, China introduced rules establishing a pilot program for the resale of mobile services, which can increase competitive opportunities in China’s heavily concentrated market.
 The United States is very concerned that foreign firms continue to be excluded from the pilot program, while China has issued licenses to more than a dozen Chinese suppliers.